 Herb Grilled Salmon is a perfect combination of tender salmon fillets seared to perfection with a blend of Italian herbs and garlic.
-This easy-to-make recipe comes together in 20 minutes making it a quick and easy weeknight meal.

 We may earn a small commission for purchases made through links in this post.
 Read our disclosure policy here.